CharakteristikeImmutableDataEng

 The quicksort algorithm qsort consists of two function definitions.
 The quicksort will be applied to the empty list in the first line.
 Of course, the result is an empty list.
 In the second line, there is the general case in which the list consists of at least one element: x: xs. x is the first element in the list, and xs is the reminder by convention.

-The strategy of the quicksort algorithm can be directly applied in Haskell.
+The quicksort algorithm strategy can be directly applied to Haskell.

 • Use the first element of the list x, the so-called pivot element, and make a list with one element out of it: … [x] …